srobo/docs/simulator/simulator_programming.md

 The main differences are:

 - the way that [time is handled](#simulated-time),
-- the simulated arduino only offering the plain SR firmware style interactions, and
+- the simulated arduino only offering the plain SR Firmware interactions, and
 - the simulated robot not having the Brain Board LEDs.

 <div class="info">